 The percentiles were computed using earnings reported for individual workers in sampled establishment jobs and their scheduled hours of work.
 Establishments in the survey may report only individual worker earnings for each sampled job.
 For the calculation of the hourly percentile values, the individual worker hourly earnings are appropriately weighted and arrayed from lowest to highest.
 The values corresponding to the percentiles are:

 ||Hourly wage percentiles

 The tables on employer and employee medical premiums include participants in all medical plans, with calculations for both single and family coverage.
-Similar tables for health premiums (which include data on medical, dental, vision, and prescription drug plan coverage) are also published.
 The calculations are not based on actual decisions regarding coverage made by employees within the occupations.
 Rather, the premium calculations are based on the assumption that all employees in the occupation have identical coverage.